Some Structure Theory for Cayley Graphs and Associated Hypergraphs: Introduction

 \section{Introduction}

 Acyclic, discrete structures play a significant role in computer science.
 Many algorithmic graph problems that are hard in general become tractable for trees.
-These efficient algorithms can be further adapted to larger classes of graphs, like graphs of bounded tree-width \cite{Co90},\cite{Bo93},\cite{RS12}.
+These efficient algorithms can be further adapted to larger classes of graphs, like graphs of bounded tree-width \cite{Co90}, \cite{Bo93}, \cite{RS12}.
 These are graphs that are not necessarily trees, but still structurally simple and in some sense tree-like.
 Generalizing from graphs to hypergraphs, there are several different notions of acyclicity, like $\gamma$-, $\beta$- and $\alpha$-acyclicity and tree decomposability, that admit many different characterisations and find applications in database theory, constraint satisfaction problems and finite model theory \cite{BeeriFaginetal}, \cite{DP89}, \cite{OPS13}, \cite{DKV02}, \cite{GM99}, \cite{BDG07}.

-This work focuses on the notion of coset acyclicity for \ca graphs.
-Coset acyclicity was in introduced in~\cite{Otto12JACM} to construct certain finite hypergraph coverings that have an arbitrarily high degree of $\alpha$-acyclicity for a model theoretic characterisation theorem in the vein of the van Benthem-Rosen theorem \cite{Benthem83}, \cite{Rosen}.
-In~\cite{CO17} and~\cite{Ca18} coset acyclic \ca graphs were used to cover transition systems directly in order to prove further model theoretic characterisation theorems.
-These results build upon the work in~\cite{DawarOttoAPAL09} and further developed the model-theoretic techniques that were used there.
-The current work presents the graph structure theory from \cite{CO17}, \cite{Ca18}, which makes up the technical core of these works, in greater detail and in a self-contained manner that does not draw upon the originally intended model-theoretic applications.
+This work focuses on the notion of coset acyclicity for \ca graphs, a class of graphs that plays an important role in discrete mathematics~\cite{Bi93}, \cite{CG96}, \cite{Li02}, combinatorics~\cite{Ba79}, information theory~\cite{KRY09}, coding theory~\cite{MBG09}, \cite{DEL21}, and network theory~\cite{He97}, \cite{LJD93} among other fields of mathematics.
+Coset acyclicity was in introduced in~\cite{Otto12JACM} to construct certain finite hypergraph coverings that have an arbitrarily high degree of $\alpha$-acyclicity for a model-theoretic characterisation theorem in the vein of the van Benthem-Rosen theorem \cite{Benthem83}, \cite{Rosen}.
+In~\cite{CO17},~\cite{Ca18} and~\cite{CO21} coset acyclic \ca graphs were used to cover transition systems directly in order to prove further model-theoretic characterisation theorems.
+These results build upon the work in~\cite{DawarOttoAPAL09} and further develop the model-theoretic techniques that were used there.
+The current work presents the graph structure theory, which was essentially used in \cite{CO17}, \cite{Ca18}, \cite{CO21}, in greater detail and in a self-contained manner that makes it accessible for wider ranging applications beyond model-theory.
+It is the goal to provide a general toolbox for the analysis of coset patterns in finite \ca graphs that can be regarded as locally tree-like.